ukmars/ukmarsbot-examples/08-faster-analogue/README.md

 Clearly, the conversions are less accurate as the ADC clock increases.
 By the time the divisor is down to 8 (ADC clock = 2MHz), the ADC is working at no more than 8 bits of useful resolution.
 If that is enough for the application then it will be reasonably effective.
 Some accuracy can be recovered if the results are filtered with a moving average or exponential filter.

-## The Sketch
+## The Example Sketch

 This example just shows how to set up the ADC system for faster conversions.
 The rest of the code is identical to the sensor-basics example so you can compare results.
 You will possibly notice that the sensor reading varies a little more but the average is the same.
-For those who care - because the sensor value is a difference of two numbers that are themselves more variable, the overall variability of the result is more than that of individual cannels.
+For those who care - because the sensor value is a difference of two numbers that are themselves more variable, the overall variability of the result is more than that of individual channels.
 Don't worry - it all works out just fine.